RadwaHassan99/Angular-Labs/lab4/README.md

 # Angular Students Blog UI

 ## Introduction
-This project is a user interface design for a students blog created with Angular.<br>
+This project is a user interface design use 'Reactive Routing' for a students blog created with Angular.<br>
 It provides a clean and user-friendly interface for registering new student , viewing a list of students and their details.

 ## Installation
 To view the UI design of this project, follow these steps: